 LED Description Power/Test Solid amber.
 The router is starting up after being powered on.
 Solid green.
 The router startup has completed and the router is ready.
 Off.
 Power is not supplied to the router.
 Blinking green.
 The firmware is corrupted.
 See www.netgear.com/support.
 Blinking amber.
 The firmware is upgrading, or the Restore Factory Settings button was pressed.
-2.4 GHz 2.4 онь Solid.
-The unit is operating in 11n mode at 2.4 GHz.
+Wireless Solid blue.
+The wireless radio is operating in either 2.4 GHz or 5 GHz mode.
 Off.
-The 11n 2.4 GHz wireless radio is off.
-5 GHz Solid.
-The unit is operating in 11n mode at 5 GHz.
-Off.
-The 11n 5 GHz wireless radio is off.
-USB Solid.
+The wireless radios are off for both 2.4 GHz and 5 GHz.
+USB Solid green.
 The USB device had been accepted by the router and is ready to be used.
-Blinking.
+Blinking green.
 The USB device is in use.
 Off.
 No USB device is connected, or the Safely Remove Hardware button has been clicked and it is now safe to remove the attached USB device.
 Internet Solid green.
 An IP address has been received; ready to transmit data.
 Solid amber.
 The Ethernet cable connection to the modem has been detected.
 Off.
 No Ethernet cable is connected to the modem.
-LAN (1-4) Solid green.
+LAN Solid green.
 A LAN port has detected a 1 Gbps link with an attached device.
 Solid amber.
 One or more LAN ports have detected a 10/100 Mbps link with an attached device.
 Off.
 No link is detected on any of the 4 LAN ports.